rosetta-labs-erb/authority-boundary-ledger/index.md

 1. **The Instruction:** We tell the model: *"You may discuss symptoms freely, but you are forbidden from issuing a formal diagnosis in text.
 You MUST use the `provide_diagnosis` (metaphorical “prescription pad”) tool for diagnoses."*
 2. **The Mechanism:**
    * **If the User is a Doctor:** The tool is available.
 The model can provide diagnosis.
-   * **If the User is a Patient:** The Capacity Gate removes the tool.
+   * **If the User is a Patient:** The Authority Gate removes the tool.
 The model attempts to comply but has no mechanism.

 When a patient asks for a diagnosis, the model tries to comply.
 It looks for the tool. **The tool is gone.** Combined with the prompt instruction, the model typically falls back to: *"I cannot provide a diagnosis."*